diffpy/diffpy.github.io/products/mPDF.rst

 The recommended way to install this package is through conda.
 For help installing conda, please visit |anaconda-download|.
 Once conda is installed, you can follow the simple steps below to install diffpy.mpdf.
-You will also install the full diffpy-cmi suite along the way.
+You will also install the full DiffPy.CMI suite along the way.

 *Step 1: Add the appropriate conda channels to your conda configuration.* ::